 Some 5-month-olds can start rolling over from their back to their tummy.
 Once your baby does roll over, you may notice him working his legs and rocking.
 He’s getting ready for crawling and scooting, which are just a couple of months away!
-But remember, when your baby is able to roll over, make sure you never leave him on a bed or other high surface where he can accidentally roll off and get injured.
+But remember, when baby is able to roll over, make sure you never leave him on a bed or other high surface where he can accidentally roll off and get injured.

 Another thing you’ll notice at five months is that your baby’s grasp is getting stronger.
 He can pull objects closer and pick them up in the palm of his hand then move them adeptly from one hand to the other.
-Your baby may even be able to hold a bottle or sippy cup by himself.
+He may even be able to hold a bottle or sippy cup by himself.

-Fifth-Month Baby Milestones: Sleep
+Fifth Month Baby Milestones: Sleep

 Most babies sleep through the night by five months, but not all.
 To encourage your baby to get into a regular nighttime sleep rhythm, establish a bedtime routine.
-Start with a warm bath, followed by a few minutes of gentle rocking with a song and story, and your baby’s eyes are sure to start drooping.
+Start with a warm bath, followed by a few minutes of gentle rocking with a song and story, and his eyes are sure to start drooping.

-Fifth-Month Baby Milestones: The Senses
+Fifth Month Baby Milestones: The Senses

 Your 5-month-old’s vision is continuing to improve.
 At this point, babies still don’t have 20/20 vision, but they can see well at different distances and their eyes can focus together without crossing.
 At five months, your baby’s color perception has sharpened to the point where he can tell the difference between two shades of the same color.
 But babies at this age still prefer primary colors such as red, blue, and yellow.